-You do not have to be an English major to work with us.
+You do not have to be an Writing major to work with us.
 In fact, our service to a growing Boise State population requires the expertise of many different disciplines.
 If you are willing to learn and grow with us as we work to support all writers, we’d love for you to apply!

 - Fill out the application.